film screening and LIVE Q&A WITH LOCAL PRACTITIONERS

 The Connections

-Practitioners who work with women in perimenopause every day.
+An MC who knows how to hold a room, and a panel of practitioners who work with women in perimenopause every day.

 DR. KRISTIJANA RAKIC, ND